 Whether you're scripting your next post for social media or producing the next award-winning doc, Celtx's Multi-Column AV (MCAV) Editor is purpose-designed to help you write, plan, and shoot your video projects.

-MCAV Scripts are organized into "Shots", each containing three columns – Video, Audio, and Image.
-Shots also contain a "Shot Details" section, that includes equipment, angles, and lenses fields: everything you need to plan out your production and communicate that plan with your team.
+MCAV Scripts are organized into "Shots", each made up of three columns: Video, Audio, and Image.
+Shots also contain a "Shot Details" section, which include fields to specify production specs, such as equipment, angles, and lenses: everything you need to plan out your production and communicate that plan with your team.